timiskhakov/timiskhakov.github.io/posts/vectorized-computations-and-simd.md

 ## Problem

-For the sake of demo I try to keep things as simple as possible, so let's compute a sum of a large array of integers, the larger the better.
-Yeah, I know, the problem itself doesn't sound that exciting but bear with me, you might be surprised in the end.
+For the sake of demo I try to keep things as simple as possible.
+Imagine we want to sum a bunch of numbers.
+That's what we do every day, right?
+Ok, maybe not, but it's a good example to demonstrate optimizations that vectors can provide, you might be surprised in the end.
 Besides, making fast things even faster is always fun, isn’t it?

 ## Naïve Solution